100/300 HR Yoga Teacher Training Empower Module

 Throughout the modules we engage in self-inquiry to clear space for the true teacher within to shine, sharing prayer, ceremony and Bhakti Yoga, as well as Karma Yoga - selfless service to gracefully and mindfully help the whole.
 By releasing the stories and holdings that no longer serve us, we create more space to see our gifts, our passions and the essence of who we are as teachers and beings on this path.

-All students on our module-based 300hr program complete the following:
+All students on our module-based 300hr program complete the following, not in any particular order:

 Explore, Empower, Expand